AlecAivazis/universal-forms/README.md

 # Defining the Form

-Regardless of wether you're dealing with the front or back, the form object is at the center of your validation logic.
-Defining one is easy.
-For example, here is a form you might use to register a user:
+Regardless of wether you're working on the client or the server, the form object is at the center of your validation logic.

+Defining a form is easy.
+Here is an example form you might use to register a user:

 ```javascript
 // forms/SignUpForm.js